shrutiahuja/shrutiahuja.github.io/_pages/about.md

 I enjoy teaching and mentoring, having been a teaching assistant for several courses at NPTEL (National Programme on Technology Enhanced Learning) and St. Xavier's College, Mumbai including modules in molecular biology.
 I have also served as the teaching assistant for the LC-MS instrument at IIT Bombay.
 At the [CY-PHY lab](https://www.ee.iitb.ac.in/~stallur/index.php/), I have mentored several interns training them in real-time quantitative PCR, fluorescence microscopy, plasmid transformation, PAGE.
 Outside the lab, I am passionate about policy studies developing sustainability policies that can be implemented at the IIT Bombay campus as part of the Team Zero waste club.

-I enjoy tinkering, designing prototypes on CAD softwares and 3D-printing.
+I enjoy tinkering, designing prototypes on CAD softwares, and 3D-printing.
+I have designed a peristaltic pump, a microheater, and polymethyl methacrylate multichannel microfluidic chips.
 I love travelling, art and everything to do with nature.
 Chess and coffee happen to be my happy place :)

 ## News!